 This is utilized to apply a small direct current to your body (through the feet and hands) which is used to spit out a daily assessment of nerve activity from sweat glands.
 Nerve activity analysis can potentially flag up certain conditions such as diabetes.
 This type of analysis is something that can currently only be done by neurologists and endocrinologists in a medical setting.
 The ECG is also used to look for heart arrhythmias like Afib, and it can detect heart rate and vascular age.

 Essential reading: Top fitness trackers and health gadgets

 Other metrics that are tracked by the scale include water percentage, visceral fat, muscle mass, bone mass and extra cellular and intracellular water.
 The weight measurements are said to be ultra-precise.
 But there’s more.

 The third novel feature of the scale is to do with body composition.
 This goes beyond the metrics so many of us with smart scales have learned to ignore.
 Body Scan introduces something not seen before on such a device – segmental body composition.
 This allows for individual body part body scan measurements for the arms, legs and torso.

 At the top of the scale is a retractable handle.
 You are meant to hold on to this when you are standing on the scale.
 Inside the handle are two electrodes, in addition to two more electrodes in the main body of the scale, four weight sensors and 14 ITP electrodes.

 The build is a tempered glass platform coupled with a 3.2 inch full color LCD screen.
 Battery life is about a year on a full charge and the scale has full WiFi connectivity.

-All of this sounds very exciting but you won’t be able to get your hands on the new smart scale just yet.
-The French outfit will need FDA clearance so is looking at a release in the second half of 2022.
+All of this sounds very exciting.
+The French outfit is currently securing the necessary regulatory approvals.
 When it launches the scale will sell for $299.95.